dfamonteiro/blog/blog/content/posts/production-load-generator.md

     <figcaption>A very simple simulated SMT line.</figcaption>
 </figure>

 Notice how all the `LineEquipment` are linked for you - by default, the newly added simulated equipment is automatically connected to the equipment at the end of the line.
-Sometimes you get to have nice things!
+Sometimes you can have nice things!

+As a final note, it's important to point out that the `LineLoadGenerator` is not limited to only single-lane SMT lanes - it's more than capable of simulating dual-lane setups and can even handle factories that mix and match single-lane and dual-lane equipment.

 ## Early results look promising